 Other factors: fine-tuning your choice for a perfect fit: Once you’ve decided to go with an electric towel warmer and you know how many BTUs to look for, there are several other decisions to be made and factors to consider.

 In many bathrooms, space is at a premium, and you might wonder if you have the room for a dedicated heated towel rail.
 The good news is that these appliances are available in a huge range of sizes, from around 300 mm wide to 700 mm.
-We offer ultra slim units that can slip-in beside the sink, enormous family-sized ones that could happily hold a week of towels, and everything in between.
+We offer ultra slim units that can slip-in beside the bathroom sink, enormous family-sized ones that could happily hold a week of towels, and everything in between.

 The decor of a bath area will often influence your choice.
 Sleek chrome looks fashionable in a contemporary washroom while a gleaming white warmer is bright and cheerful for a traditional family version.
 There are plenty of design features for you to choose from when you’re looking for a towel warmer that reflects personal style: straight or curved rails, round or flat rungs, traditional ladder or designer shape.